LegacyLeap Logo

 On-prem IIS/VM HostingAzure App Services / Containers (Docker)N/ANetworking/security model changesElastic scaling; integrated monitoringLower infra costs; higher uptime

-What Are The Key Risks of .NET Migration in 2025?
+Key Risks of Enterprise .NET Migration in 2026 and How to Address Them

 • Hidden Dependencies: Legacy DLLs, COM components, or untracked API calls can surface late in the migration, causing unplanned rework.
 Early, automated dependency discovery is essential to avoid cascading delays.